 Guidelines for comment resolution

-Document 11-11/1625, “WG11 Comment Resolution Guide“, contains guidelines to assist TGs and CRCs during the process of comment resolution, to properly responding to letter and sponsor ballots.
+Document 11-11/1625, “WG11 Comment Resolution Guide“, contains guidelines to assist TGs and CRCs during the process of comment resolution, to properly responding to letter and SA ballots.

 Appendix A: MDR Process Summary

 This section summarizes the MDR process (see section 3.10 in this document), for information.